 THIS DATE IN HISTORY: Aug.
 29

-1994: Mario Lemieux of the Pittsburgh Penguins announces that he will sit out the 1994-95 NHL season because of back problems and fatigue, an aftereffect from his radiation treatment for cancer.
+1994: Mario Lemieux of the Pittsburgh Penguins announces that he will sit out the 1994-95 NHL season because of back problems and fatigue, aftereffects from his radiation treatment for cancer.
 However, doctors tell him he has no recurrence of the Hodgkin lymphoma he was diagnosed with in 1993 or the anemia he developed during the 1993-94 season.

 Video: Mario Lemieux scored 100 points 10 different times

 1964: The Hall of Fame inducts its newest class, which includes Doug Bentley, Bill Durnan, Babe Siebert and "Black Jack" Stewart.
-Also inducted is referee Bill Chadwick; he becomes the first U.S.-born official to earn induction after working more than 900 regular-season games and a record 42 games in the Stanley Cup Final during his 16 seasons as an NHL referee.
+Also inducted is referee Bill Chadwick; he becomes the first United States-born official to earn induction after working more than 900 regular-season games and a record 42 games in the Stanley Cup Final during his 16 seasons as an NHL referee.